JnathanCarter/Cs232Lab2/README.md

 # Cs232Lab2
-Simple java program that reads data from ".txt" file and Counts the numbers of grades in specific scores ranges
+- Simple java program
+- Reads data from ".txt" file and Counts the numbers of grades in specific scores ranges

 # Description